isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 Mr. Ishigaki took out a green folder from the bookshelf.
 Inside were newspaper clippings and booklets, and he pointed to the page where a discolored sheet of galley paper was tucked.

 "This is the 'Guidelines for Entering and Exiting Patient Residential Areas' for outsiders and staff.
 It is much simpler now.
 Some people in Japan even lie that the reason there have been no cases of infection among the sanatorium staff in the long history of Japanese leprosy sanatoriums is because they have taken such strict precautions against contact with infected people...
 With the verification of time, the error is gradually being corrected."
-It said the following.

 > [Guidelines for Entering and Exiting the Patient Area]
 >